A daily blog of my robotics journey in SF, Summer 2025

 Saturday, 31st of May

 Worked through lecture 2 of the diffusion course.
 Putting lecture notes into ChatGPT is a game-changer for the speed of learning.
-I wish I had had this during my master’s.
+I wish I’d had this during my master’s.

 Problem set 1 for the diffusion course